semgrep/semgrep-docs/docs/semgrep-app/tags.md

 Tags added through `.semgrepconfig.yml` are displayed in Semgrep App [Projects](https://semgrep.dev/orgs/-/projects) tab also.

 :::note
-Removing tags added through the `.semgrepconfig.yml` does not remove the tag from Semgrep App.
+Removing tags added through the `.semgrepconfig.yml` does not remove the tags from Semgrep App.
 To remove these tags, remove them on the [Projects](https://semgrep.dev/orgs/-/projects) configuration page of the Semgrep App.
 :::

 <MoreHelp />